bytestostring/nkn.ovh/API.md

 ______

 The method serves to get the node IP address by passed PublicKey.
-The method works to the NKN Network only.
+The method works with the NKN Network only.

-- A key "PublicKey" (string) must be set and contain a node public key.
+- The key "PublicKey" (string) must be set and contain a node public key.

 #### cURL example #1 (application/json):